 The app comes standard with a multitude of “Ready to use” templates that make life easier for novices and professionals alike.
 But, without a doubt, its biggest advantage is the ability to connect with hundreds and hundreds of services internal and external to Microsoft.
 We leave you some of its connectors here.

-Why should I optimize my document management?
+Why should I optimize my document management with power automate?

 Approving documents can be very time consuming and tiring, especially when it comes to paper documents.
 And let’s not talk about large files, which can block our validation system for more documents.
 Therefore, we are going to help you create a flow to automate the process, saving time and effort.